Old Hill

-Old Hill is a small village in the metropolitan borough of Sandwell, West Midlands, England, situated around 2 mi north of Halesowen and 3 mi south of Dudley.
-It is part of the West Midlands conurbation.
+Old Hill is an urban village in the metropolitan borough of Sandwell, West Midlands, England, situated around 2 mi north of Halesowen and 3 mi south of Dudley.
+It is part of the Black Country and the West Midlands conurbation.

 History

 Former Rowley Regis Council House at junction of Barrs Road/Haden Hill Road - now demolished.

+Originally a medieval hamlet, Old Hill is situated on an ancient 12th-century pilgrim track that ran from Halesowen Abbey to Dudley Priory.
+This route, mirrored by the modern A459, once marked the boundary between Abbey lands and Royal forest at Hayseech Common.